Random-reshuffled SARAH does not need a full gradient computations

 \subsection{Building Gradient Estimate While Optimizing}

-\paragraph{An intuition.} Accessing data in a cyclic order (using any alternative described above) allows us to estimate a full gradient $\tilde v \approx \nabla P$.
-Indeed, if the step-size $\eta_t$ in \eqref{eq:SGDstep} would be zero, and $v_t$ would be a stochastic gradient $\nabla f_i$, then by averaging all of the stochastic gradients in one pass, we would obtain exact full gradient $\nabla P(w)$.
-As $\eta$ increases, the stochastic gradients would be computed at different points and hence we would not obtain the exact full gradient of $P(w)$ but rather just a rough estimate.
+\paragraph{An intuition.} \ab{ By accessing data in a cyclic order, employing any of the alternative methods mentioned earlier, we can approximate the full gradient $\tilde v \approx \nabla P$.
+In fact, if we set the step-size $\eta_s$ in \eqref{eq:SGDstep} to zero and let $v_s$ represent a stochastic gradient $\nabla f_i$, then by averaging all the stochastic gradients in a single pass, we would obtain the exact full gradient $\nabla P(w)$.
+As we increase the value of $\eta$, the stochastic gradients would be computed at different points} and hence we would not obtain the exact full gradient of $P(w)$ but rather just a rough estimate.
 But is it just the $\eta$ that affects how good the $\tilde v$ will be?
-Of course not, as $w_t$ is updated using \eqref{eq:SGDstep}, one can see that the radius of a set of $w$s that are used to compute gradient estimates is dependent on $v_t$.
-Ideally, as we will converge go $w^*$, then also $v_t \to \nabla P(w^*) = 0$ and hence $\tilde v$ will be getting closer to $\nabla P(w_t)$.
+Of course not, as $w_s$ is updated using \eqref{eq:SGDstep}, one can see that the radius of a set of $w$s that are used to compute gradient estimates is dependent on $v_s$.
+Ideally, as we will converge go $w^*$, then also $v_s \to \nabla P(w^*) = 0$ and hence $\tilde v$ will be getting closer to $\nabla P(w_s)$.

 \paragraph{Building the gradient estimate.} Our proposed approach to eliminate the need to compute the full gradient is based on a simple recursive update.
 Let us initialize $\tilde v_0 = {\bf 0}\in \R^d$.
 Then while making a pass $i=\{1,2,\dots,n\}$ over the data, we will keep updating $\tilde v$ using the gradient estimates as follows